 No debt?
 That’s great!
 Skip to the next step!

-A guaranteed investment return means that when you put cash towards debt, your investment return is equal to the interest rate on that debt.
+A guaranteed investment return means that when you put cash towards debt, your return is equal to the interest rate on that debt.

 Let’s use an example: